If It Makes You Happy

-"If It Makes You Happy" is a song by American singer-songwriter Sheryl Crow, released as the lead single from her 1996 eponymous album in September 1996.
-The song peaked at number 10 on the US Billboard Hot 100, becoming Crow's final top-10 solo hit in the United States, and at number nine on the UK Singles Chart.
-It also reached number one in Canada and won Best Female Rock Vocal Performance at the 1997 Grammy Awards.
+"If It Makes You Happy" is a song by American singer-songwriter Sheryl Crow, released by A&M Records as the lead single from her 1996 eponymous album in August 1996.
+The song is written by Crow with Jeff Trott and she produced it.
+It peaked at number ten on the US Billboard Hot 100, becoming Crow's final top-10 solo hit in the United States, and at number nine on the UK Singles Chart.
+The song also reached number one in Canada and won Best Female Rock Vocal Performance at the 1997 Grammy Awards.
+Keir McFarlane directed the accompanying music videos.
 In 2003, Q Magazine ranked "If It Makes You Happy" at number 663 in their list of the "1001 Best Songs Ever".

 Critical reception

 "If It Makes You Happy" received positive reviews from music critics.
 Scottish Aberdeen Press and Journal stated that Sheryl Crow "continues to stay near the top of the premier league of slightly off the-wall female solo singers with what seems a near-certain Top 10 hit."
 Swedish Aftonbladet described the song as "shuffling trad-rock".
 Stephen Thomas Erlewine from AllMusic called it "weary" and "sexily exhausted".
 Larry Flick from Billboard magazine stated that it is a "straight-ahead rocker that has far more bite than anything on her Grammy-lavished debut."
 He added that "seemingly endless touring has given her voice a sharp rasp, which benefits the song's ironic lyrics and holds up strong against the track's crunchy guitars."
 He also noted the track's "edgy nature" and "subtle but unmistakable hook."